doehm/evoPalette/README.md

 The package uses [paletteer](https://github.com/EmilHvitfeldt/paletteer) to initialise the palette selection.
-It is a collection of colour palettes that exist across multiple packages in R.
+It is a collection of colour palettes that exist across multiple packages in R. This package would not work as well without it’s help.